facil-io/cstl/fio-stl.md

 In other words, all the common building blocks one could need in a C project are placed in this single header file.

 The header could be included multiple times with different results, creating different types or exposing different functionality.

+**Note**: facil.io Web Application Developers get many of the features of the C STL through including the `fio.h` header.
+See the [facil.io IO Core documentation](fio) for more information.

 ## Simple Template Library (STL) Overview